Improving Pretraining Data Using Perplexity Correlations: Introduction

 In the present paper, we pursue this possibility and find a radically simple approach that is also effective: we select data via \emph{perplexity correlations} (Figure \ref{fig:overview}), where we select data domains (e.g.\ wikipedia.org, stackoverflow.com, etc.)\ for which LLM log-probabilities are highly correlated with downstream benchmark performance.
 To enable our approach, we complement our algorithm with a statistical framework for correlation-based data selection and derive correlation estimators that perform well over our heterogeneous collection of LLMs.

-We validate our approach over a large collection of pretrained causal LLMs on the Hugging Face Open LLM Leaderboard \citep{openllmleaderboard} and find that perplexity correlations are often predictive of an LLM's benchmark performance.
-More importantly, we find that these relationships are robust enough to enable reliable data selection that targets downstream benchmarks.
-In controlled pretraining experiments at the 160M parameter scale on eight benchmarks, our approach strongly outperforms DSIR \citep{dsir} (a commonly used training-free data selection approach based on n-gram statistics) while generally matching the performance of the best overall method validated at scale by \citeauthor{datacomp} (the OH-2.5 +ELI5 fastText classifier \citep{fasttext}) without any parameter tuning or human curation.
+We validate our approach using a collection of pretrained causal LLMs on the Hugging Face Open LLM Leaderboard \citep{openllmleaderboard} and find that perplexity correlations are predictive of an LLM's benchmark performance.
+Importantly, we find that these relationships are robust enough to enable reliable data selection that targets downstream benchmarks.
+In controlled pretraining experiments at the 160M parameter scale on eight benchmarks, our approach strongly outperforms DSIR \citep{dsir} (a popular training-free data selection approach based on n-gram statistics) while generally matching the performance of the best method validated at scale by \citeauthor{datacomp} (the OH-2.5 +ELI5 fastText classifier; \citealt{fasttext}) without any parameter tuning or human curation.
+In followup experiments at the 160M to 1.4B parameter scale which we pre-registered, our approach outperforms the best \citeauthor{datacomp}\ filter on the main benchmark from their paper (an aggregate of 22 benchmarks) when filtering from their base data pool, and both approaches remain close to each other when filtering from their extensively pre-filtered pool.
+We further find that the performance of our approach strengthens with increasing scale.

-Our manuscript focuses on pretraining experiments at the 160M scale.
-To assess the sensitivity of our experimental results to the choice of pretraining data pool, scale, and experiment design, we use this paper also as a preregistration for further pretraining experiments using different data sources and evaluation benchmarks at the 1.4B model scale.
-We commit to updating the arXiv version of our manuscript with both positive and negative results on these preregistered validation experiments.